NASA-IMPACT/veda-features-api/READMEV2.md

 ---

-### Development Setup

-Folks working on this project can play with development locally

----

 ### Continuous Deployment for `staging` and `production`

 Unless you're manually deploying a `dev` environment all deploys happen through the CI/CD Github Actions.
 So please